Monkey (character): Personality and habits

-Monkey is sometimes portrayed as being quite cowardly; for example his refusal to take responsibility for dropping a ceramic bowl dating back to 3000 BC, despite being filmed doing so.
-And also being accounted for "running away" from Al after ITV Digital's Collapse, He is also prone to miserliness, having admitted that he re-uses discarded plasters he finds in swimming pools.
+Monkey is sometimes portrayed as being quite cowardly; for example his refusal to take responsibility for dropping a ceramic bowl dating back to 3000 BC, despite being filmed doing so,and also being accounted for "running away" from Al after ITV Digital's collapse, an event which Al feels bad about, as noted in the “Return” advert.
+He is also prone to miserliness, having admitted that he re-uses discarded plasters he finds in swimming pools.
 Monkey hoards both his and Al's wages, deliberately neglecting to inform the naive Al of the fact that they are in fact paid for their work, stating "I don't bother Al with details" and that his money is "safely invested in a portfolio of bananas".
 Despite his turbulent relationship with Al, the two share the same bed.

 Monkey is shown to be very passionate about tea, his favourite serving method being "three stirs clockwise, two stirs back, one and three quarters sugars".
 He vehemently insists that tea bags should precede milk when brewing.

 His exact species is never clarified; Monkey himself denies being a chimpanzee (the CHimp logo on his tea-shirt puns on CH sounding like the Chinese word for tea), and his response to Al's idea that he may be "half monkey-half chimp" is limited to "speak for yourself".
 Though he claims to be a "ladies' monkey", he is caught by Al surfing dating sites, giving exaggerated descriptions of his physical appearance.

 He is sometimes shown wearing a woman's nightcap, a sheath dress and a ballet tutu.
 He gets distressed if tea is made in the wrong order, and has shown fearful reactions to the idea of him being merchandised by companies.

 Monkey's following and merchandising

 When the ITV Digital first aired, Monkey was instantly famous, due to this, ITV Digital offered Monkey Plushies in packages alongside the ITV Digital Box.
-Said Monkey boxes contained humorous instructions on how to replicate the adverts and to watch TV with him, with quote "Watching TV will never be the same, it will feel somewhat better", Once Monkey became the mascot of PG Tips, the company offered smaller monkey replica toys compared to the ITV Digital ones, though rarer, larger sized replica toys were discovered to have been made, a smaller monkey doll with suction cups was also made for cars, PG Tips also merchandised a large mug in the shape of Monkey's Head, in similar fashion to the Gromit Mug, which also came with a monkey themed Tea Spoon.
+The Monkey boxes contained humorous instructions on how to replicate the adverts and to watch TV with him, with quote "Watching TV will never be the same, it will feel somewhat better", Once Monkey became the mascot of PG Tips, the company offered smaller monkey replica toys compared to the ITV Digital ones, though rarer, larger sized replica toys were discovered to have been made, a smaller monkey doll with suction cups was also made for cars, PG Tips also merchandised a large mug in the shape of Monkey's head, in similar fashion to the Gromit mug, which also came with a monkey-themed teaspoon.